Captain Fantastic (film): Production

 The film was conceived by its writer and director, Matt Ross, as he began questioning the choices he and his wife were making as parents.
 He wondered what would happen if he were "completely present" in his children's lives while noting that modern technology had made that difficult.
 In making the film Ross also took autobiographical moments from his own life, notably being raised in what he termed as "alternative-living communities".

 Viggo Mortensen was cast in February 2014.
 That June, it was announced that George MacKay, Annalise Basso, Samantha Isler, Nicholas Hamilton, Shree Crooks and newcomer Charlie Shotwell had also been cast.
 Much of the rest of the cast joined in July and August.

-Principal photography on the film commenced in July 2014, in Western Washington, with additional photography in Portland, Oregon.
+Principal photography on the film commenced in July 2014, in Western Washington, with additional photography in Portland, Oregon, and Albuquerque, New Mexico.

 Release

 In July 2014, eOne Entertainment acquired international distribution rights to the film.
 In August 2014, it was announced that Bleecker Street would distribute the film in the United States.
 The film had its world premiere at the 2016 Sundance Film Festival on January 23, 2016.
 The film was released on July 8, 2016.
 The film was aired in the Un Certain Regard section at the 2016 Cannes Film Festival, with Matt Ross winning the Best Director prize.